bootladder/blog/jekyll/_posts/2018-01-14-bring-up-new-ubuntu-system.md

 Why doesn't this work, it downloaded all my emails.
 Maybe because there weren't that many of them?

 # Servers
 Need SSH Keys, Hostnames, Root Passwords, IP Addresses
+_Gnome Keyring_ turns out it reads the keys stored in ~/.ssh